-Registrar's Levies Account
+37. Registrar's Levies Account

-- 37. (1) There is hereby established a fund called the Registrar's Levies Account. - (2) The registrar is hereby empowered to maintain a banking account in the name of the office of the registrar for the revenue of the Registrar's Levies Account with an institution registered in terms of the Financial Institution order. - (3) The revenue of the registrar's Levies Account shall consist of monies from the following sources- - (a) Levies imposed by the registrar as authorised in terms of regulation 15 on the assets held by insurers, retirement funds and any other persons whom the registrar supervises in terms of the provisions of this Act, and any fees payable as authorised in terms of regulation 15; - (b) Any penalties and fines imposed in terms of this Act or any other Act and any fines imposed by a court of law in terms of this Act; - (c) Investment income earned on the assets of the registrar's Levies Account; - (d) All fees payable in terms of this Act and any other Act; - (e) Any amount paid by the State into the Account; and - (f) Any donations from any source to the Account. - (4) The State shall pay into the registrar's Levies Account any shortfall that arises as a result of the operations of the Office of the registrar.
+- (1) There is hereby established a fund called the Registrar's Levies Account. - (2) The Registrar is hereby empowered to maintain a banking account in the name of the office of the Registrar for the revenue of the Registrar's Levies Account with an institution registered in terms of the Financial Institutions Act, 2005.

+- (3) The revenue of the Registrar's Levies Account shall consist of monies from the following sources- - (a) levies imposed by the Registrar as authorised in terms of the Regulations on the assets held by insurers, retirement funds and any other persons whom the Registrar supervises in terms of the provisions of this Act, and any fees payable as authorised in terms of the Regulations; - (b) any penalties and fines imposed in terms of this Act or any other Act and any fines imposed by a Court of law in terms of this Act; - (c) investment income earned on the assets of the Registrar's Levies Account; - (d) all fees payable in terms of this Act and any other Act; - (e) any amount paid by the State into the Account; and - (f) any donations from any source to the Account. - (4) The Government shall pay into the Registrar's Levies Account any shortfall that arises as a result of the operations of the Office of the Registrar.

-Employment of Registrar's Levies Account
+38. Employment of Registrar's Levies Account

-38. (1) The Registrar's Levies Account shall be controlled by the registrar and its funds shall be employed-
+The Registrar's Levies Account shall be controlled by the Registrar and its funds shall be employed-

-- (a) to reimburse the Consolidated Fund for remuneration of the registrar, his staff and members of the Insurance and Retirement Fund Board: - (b) to pay for the cost of convening any meetings of the Insurance and Retirement Funds Board: - (c) for the payment of any expenses incurred by the operation of the Office of the registrar and shall include costs of rental, equipment, stationery and travelling expenses; - (d) for payment of any costs arising as a result of an enquiry called by the registrar; and - (e) for payment of any miscellaneous expenses directly related to any activity of the registrar's Office arising from the application of this Act.
+- (a) to reimburse the Consolidated Fund for the remuneration of the Registrar, his staff and members of the Insurance and Retirement Fund Board; - (b) to pay for the cost of convening any meetings of the Insurance and Retirement Funds Board; - (c) for the payment of any expenses incurred by the operation of the Office of the Registrar and shall include costs of rental, equipment, stationery and travelling expenses; - (d) for payment of any costs arising as a result of an enquiry called by the Registrar; and - (e) for payment of any miscellaneous expenses directly related to any activity of the Registrar's office arising from the application of this Act.

-Budget of the Office of the registrar
+39. Budget of the office of the Registrar

-- 39. (1) Before the commencement of each financial year, the registrar shall arrange for an estimate of his expenditure and that of the Insurance and Retirement Funds Board expenditure to be made for the next financial year. - (2) The estimates shall take into account- - (a) payment of salaries of the staff of the registrar's office and members of the Insurance and Retirement Funds Board: - (b) cost of stationery, rent and utilities; - (c) cost of court applications; - (d) cost for travelling, subsistence and accommodation incurred by the registrar, his staff and members of the Insurance and Retirement Funds Board in the performance of their duties; - (e) cost of maintenance to equipment and buildings and their grounds; - (f) cost of replacing or acquiring new equipment; - (g) any other justifiable cost associated with the application of this Act; or - (h) the expenses of the office of the Insurance Adjudicator and the Retirement Funds Adjudicator. - (3) The estimate shall be completed at least 30 days before the commencement of the next financial year and shall be submitted to the Minister for approval and the Minister may ask the registrar to make any adjustments that he considers necessary. - (4) After the Minister has given his approval the actual expenditure may not exceed the estimates without the Minister's approval.
+- (1) Before the commencement of each financial year, the Registrar shall arrange for an estimate of his expenditure and that of the Insurance and Retirement Funds Board expenditure to be made for the next financial year. - (2) The estimates shall take into account- - (a) payment of salaries of the staff of the Registrar's office and members of the Insurance and Retirement Funds Board; - (b) cost of stationery, rent and utilities; - (c) cost of Court applications; - (d) cost for travelling, subsistence and accommodation incurred by the Registrar, his staff and members of the Insurance and Retirement Funds Board in the performance of their duties; - (e) cost of maintenance to equipment and buildings and their grounds; - (f) cost of replacing or acquiring new equipment; - (g) any other justifiable cost associated with the application of this Act; and - (h) the expenses of the office of the Insurance Adjudicator and the Retirement Funds Adjudicator.

+(3) The estimate shall be completed at least 30 days before the commencement of the next financial year and shall be submitted to the Minister for approval and the Minister may ask the Registrar to make any adjustments that he considers necessary.

+(4) After the Minister has given his approval the actual expenditure may not exceed the estimates without the Minister's approval.

-Accounting Auditing and Reporting of registrar's Levies Account
+40. Accounting, auditing and reporting of Registrar's Levies Account